 Organic and biodynamic viticulture start by eliminating harmful or “TBD” synthetic chemicals.
 No system is perfect, but organic & biodynamic viticulture are the best we have and a great step in the right direction.

 In addition to being environmentally positive, organic and biodynamic viticulture require meticulous attention and a lot of hands-on care for the vines.
 Because of the added challenges to this kind of viticulture, vineyard sites must be carefully chosen for their natural quality and affinity for fine wine growing.
 These necessities result in grapes of uniquely high quality and expression of their essence and place.

 If you don’t know what “biodynamic” means, you can think of it as organic plus a holistic approach to caring for the vineyard as part of its larger environment.
-It prescribes specific, organic composts and and an astrological calendar, as well as cooperation with animals in maintaining the health of the vineyard.
+It prescribes specific, organic composts and the use of the lunar calendar, as well as cooperation with animals in maintaining the health of the vineyard.
 Just like “organic,” it ensures that no harmful, synthetic chemicals were used.
 Because of this, and because more people are familiar with the term “organic,” we often use “organic” as the catch-all term for both kinds of viticulture.

 Though we try to only work with vineyards that are certified organic or biodynamic, we will work with a vineyard that is not certified if we can see the records proving they have not used any pesticides that are not organically allowed, and after confirming that only composts and organic fertilizers are being used on the soil.